Why Is My AC Blowing Mist?

 Does moisture in the air sound familiar?
 Monsoon season is the prime time to see an uptick in this phenomenon.
 Humidity is up, which means the dew point is, too.

 But if the last thing you want to see is mist in your home, don’t panic.
 Typically, the mist will go away on its own after the AC runs for a minute or two.
+If you’re concerned about an issue with your AC unit, call Patrick Riley at 602-286-0027 or schedule an appointment.

 How to reduce the mist